sigilante/mush/README.md

 request degrades performance.
 It would be preferable for the endpoint to be able to serve the resource efficiently by cycling or load-balancing a set of support ships.

+Altho not currently an acute problem, load balancing for ships will eventually need to take place for very active ships on the network (distributing popular software, for instance, or supporting gameplay).

 In the current scenario, we would like a request made for a resource to an Urbit ship to be handled by one of a collection of moons.
 Since Urbit validates ships